COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </figure>

-From Figure 10 it is easy to spot the presence of marked temporal regularities indicating that people tend to leave home at regular time intervals indicating that a largre proportion of the out-of-home trips tend to happen in a synchronised fashion.
+From Figure 10 it is easy to spot the presence of marked temporal regularities indicating that people tend to leave home at regular time intervals indicating that a large proportion of the out-of-home trips tend to happen in a synchronised fashion.
 Under normal circumstances, this phenomenon can be easily observed, for instance, in the high volume of cars and public transport passengers around certain hours of the day (e.g., rush hours).

-However, such mobility synchronisation is not limited to the conventional commuting times.
-In fact, it can happen at any time of the day in which a people tend to perform certain activities.
+However, such mobility synchronisation is not limited to conventional commuting times.
+In fact, it can happen at any time of the day in which people tend to perform certain activities.
 It can range from segments of the population with different working patterns (e.g., school teachers, healthcare professionals, hospitality workers ) to certain times of one's routine reserved for specific activities (e.g., eating, exercising, socialising).

 Thus, in order for us to have a more precise picture of the mobility synchronisation patterns, instead of analysing it as a concentration of trips around certain hours, we define the _mobility synchronicity_  as the total magnitude in the **periodicity** in the out-of-home trips.
-We therefore analysed the Wavelet and Fourier spectra to determine the strongest frequency components in the mobility regularity from our reference week from February 2019.
+We, therefore, analysed the Wavelet and Fourier spectra to determine the strongest frequency components in the mobility regularity from our reference week from February 2019.
 Our analysis indicated that the mobility patterns are characterised by three main periods, namely 24h, 12h and 8h as seen in Figure 11.

 <figure class="image" align="center">